Things to do on Whidbey Island

 11. Tennis.
 South Whidbey High School just 2 miles down Maxwelton Road or Dan Porter Park on Deer Lake Road.

 13. Go on a picnic.
-A trip to Chef's Pantry which bounty include freshly baked bagettes, gourmet sandwiches and soups, wine, cheeses, cookies and chocholates.
-Chef's Pantry is tucked in the alley off Anthes between 1st and 2nd.
-Star Store also has a great selection.
-Drive to Possession Point beach & view the Cascades from Mt.
+A trip to Star Market who's bounty include freshly baked bagettes, gourmet sandwiches and soups, wine, cheeses, cookies and chocolates.
+Star Market is on 1st Street off Anthes between 1st and 2nd.
+Star Store also has a great selection of clothing and gifts.
+Drive to Possession Point beach for your Picnic & view the Cascades from Mt.
 Rainier to Mt.
 Baker, the Sound, and the crossing ferry boats.

 14. Enjoy the peacefulness of fishing at secluded Goss Lake, Lone Lake and Deer Lake.
 All are within 10 minutes of your Cottage.